Explore the PMEGP loan scheme, including eligibility, subsidy, benefits, and application steps, to start a micro-enterprise in India.

-The PMEGP is a government-backed scheme designed to help Indian citizens set up new micro, small, and medium enterprises.
-It is a credit-linked subsidy scheme launched by the Government of India to encourage the establishment of micro-enterprises in non-farm sectors.
+The Prime Minister’s Employment Generation Programme (PMEGP) is a government-backed initiative aimed at helping Indian citizens establish new micro, small, and medium enterprises.
+It is a credit-linked subsidy scheme launched by the Government of India to promote the creation of micro-enterprises in the non-farm sector.

 The loan structure under the PMEGP scheme provides financial assistance with flexible terms to suit different enterprise needs.
+The table below outlines key PMEGP loan details such as subsidy, repayment tenure, and maximum project cost, while eligibility factors like age criteria are covered separately in the eligibility section:

 | Parameter | Manufacturing Sector | Service Sector |